Ending long-term drinking water advisories

 Recently lifted long-term drinking water advisories

-Weenusk First Nation in Ontario lifted the drinking water advisory on their public water system on October 14, 2025, after improving operations.
-A community-based water monitor is helping to keep the water safe.
+Deer Lake First Nation in Ontario lifted the drinking water advisory on their public water system on April 9, 2026, after completing repairs to the system and improving operations and water quality monitoring.

-Sweetgrass First Nation in Saskatchewan lifted the drinking water advisory on their public water system on May 29, 2025, after completing upgrades and an expansion to their water treatment system.
+Berens River First Nation in Manitoba lifted the drinking water advisory on their public water system on January 6, 2026, after completing upgrades to the water treatment plant, flushing the distribution system, and cleaning the reservoir.

 Recently added long-term drinking water advisories

-The drinking water advisory affecting Asubpeeschoseewagong Netum Anishinabek First Nation, also known as Grassy Narrows First Nation, in Ontario, became long-term on August 29, 2025, as it has been in effect for more than 12 months.
-The advisory affects 210 homes and 16 community buildings.
-The community is currently planning the construction of a new water treatment plant to meet their long-term drinking water needs.
+The drinking water advisory affecting Long Plain First Nation, in Manitoba, became long-term on April 16, 2026, as it has been in effect for more than 12 months.
+The advisory affects 33 homes and 12 community buildings.
+The community is working on replacing their watermain to support lifting the advisory.

-The drinking water advisory affecting Shawanaga First Nation in Ontario became long-term on July 11, 2025, as it has been in effect for more than 12 months.
-The advisory affects 101 homes and 10 community buildings.
-A long-term solution to restore reliable piped water distribution is currently being assessed.
-Once a recommendation is issued and implemented, it will support the lifting of the boil water advisory.
+The drinking water advisory affecting Pauingassi First Nation, in Manitoba, became long-term on March 21, 2026, as it has been in effect for more than 12 months.
+The advisory affects 130 homes and 4 community buildings.
+The community is working on repairs to their water treatment plant to support lifting the advisory.

 • 2024: 6 long-term drinking water advisories added and 4 lifted